Frequently Asked Questions

 March 2011 – Present: Concept, design, and implementation of components that visualize and evaluate data and extend an existing software package for digital classification.
 The IT system is very extensive.
 It is comprised of numerous hardware devices and software tools to make it easy to work with the system.
 Many departments are involved in this work, and it is my job to separate complex tasks into smaller tasks to manage them easily and assign them to other team members.
 We use Scrum to manage these tasks and respond quickly to changes.

 An SEU is a point earned by a professional person for having completed an educational training or learning opportunity that meets a set of learning objectives.
+Scrum Alliance has discretion to determine whether SEUs are warranted, considering factors such as content, quality, and accuracy of the source material.

 How is the value of an SEU calculated?